inlacou/InkRedux/README.md

 ### Example Usage

-Here we have an example with some actions and a conversion from some actions to others through middleware.
+Here we have an example **Redux Store** with some actions and a conversion from some actions to others through middleware.
 It is the same example used in the companion example app found on this same repository.

 ```kt
 import android.annotation.SuppressLint